gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 deinitializes the module Nr x (detaches it from Tasmota and frees memory)

 mdir
-show a directory of linked modules
+show a JSON list of linked modules

 dump X
 shows a memory dump of module Nr x